 The 6 month reference period is administered by the use of bounding interviews to fix the specific period within which the incident occurred and to eliminate telescoping.
 Telescoping refers to common problems in retrospective surveys, that respondents tend to report incidents as occurring either earlier or later than they actually did.
-Telescoped events which actually occurred prior to the reference period can be minimized by bounding at the time of the first interview.
-Bounding established the reference point of the first interview to avoid duplicate reports of incidents in subsequent interviews.
+Telescoped events which actually occurred prior to the reference period can be minimized by bounding at the time of the first inter-Bounding established the reference point of the view. first interview to avoid duplicate reports of incidents in subsequent interviews.
 The effect of bounding was examined in the Quarterly Household Survey victimization supplement.
-Both bounded interviews were conducted using the household respondent technique.
-The survey data were compared on the basis of type of crime and whether the interviews were bounded or not.
+Both bounded and unbounded interviews were conducted using the household respondent The survey data were compared on the technique. basis of type of crime and whether the interviews were bounded or not.
 Results showed that unbounded interviews produced higher victimization rates than bounded interviews, i.e., that telescoping into the reference period was taking place.
 In the NCS design, each visit to a household is used to bound the next one by comparing reports in the current interview with those given 6 months prior.
-When a report appears to be a duplicate, the respondent is reminded of the earlier report and asked if the new report represents the incident previously mentioned or if it is different.
+When a report appears to be a duplicate, the respondent is reminded of the earlier report and asked if the new report represents the incident previously mentioned or if is different.
 A household which moves into a previously selected address will have an unbounded first interview, which currently is included in the data.

 The question of whether household respondents should be asked to report for themselves and all other household members sixteen and older, or whether each qualified household member should be interviewed individually, was studied in pilot household victimization surveys in San Jose, California, and Dayton, Ohio.
 A sample of about 5,500 households in each area was divided equally between those using the household respondent technique and the self-respondent technique.
 Results demonstrated that the self-respondent method generated substantially greater reporting of incidents.
 These results led to a study design that called for interviews with all household members 14 years or older.
-In the current design, only 12 and 13 year olds are routinely interviewed by proxy.
+Prior to July of 1986, 12 and 13 year olds were routinely interviewed by proxy.
+Since that time, unless a knowledgeable member insists otherwise, 12 and 13 year olds are interviewed directly by the interviewer.